Seeds of hope in West-Timor

 “Until 2014, I still work as a motorcycle taxi driver,” said Imanuel.
 “Finding work was unpredictable.
 I used to make 20,000 Indonesian Rupiah ($2 Australian dollars) a day.
 During the busy working day, I could only make up to 30,000 a day,” Imanuel recalls.

 These casual jobs didn’t pay much, road conditions to and from his village were rocky and unstable but Imanuel had two children and needed the extra income.
 His experience with farming simply wasn’t satisfying his needs.

 “Before, this I only plant corns and red beans.
-My family eat the crops and we sell the extra.
-In one planting cycle [around 3 months], we can get from 500 thousand to 1 million rupiah from selling the crops.
+My family eats the crops and we sell the extra.
+In one planting cycle [around 3 months], we can get from 500 thousand to 1 million rupiahs from selling the crops.
 Surely, we do not have enough to have any saving,” Imanuel said.

 Yet he needed to make a change, so, in 2014, he decided to join the Integrated Village Development Project implemented by Yayasan MItra Tani Mandiri (YMTM) and supported by Caritas Australia and DFAT through the Australian NGO Cooperation Program (ANCP).